kubevela/kubevela.github.io/docs/contributor/code-contribute.md

 4. Only AFTER all other repositories are merged upgrade `kubevela/kubevela`
     - Create the upgrade PR from a branch named `chore/upgrade-k8s-*` (e.g. `chore/upgrade-k8s-1.29-to-1.30`).
 This naming convention triggers the upgrade verification pipelines.

-5. After merge of `kubevela/kubevela` update release notes & docs with new minimum Go / supported Kubernetes versions.
+5. After `kubevela/kubevela` is merged, update the release notes and documentation with the new minimum Go version and supported Kubernetes versions, then upgrade `kubevela/velaux`.

 ### Interdependencies Example